TobiasPSP/doneland_sources/Tools/Software/EspHome/Introduction/Manual Provisioning/README.md

 <img src="images/google_chrome_devtools_bin.png" width="100%" height="100%" />

-Now, click *PREPARE FOR FIRST USE* to start the firmware upload.
+Now, click *PREPARE FOR FIRST USE* to actually start the firmware upload.
 In the *Network* tab, you see the *urls* from which the tool downloads files.
 The list contains a bunch of *javascript files* plus the *binary firmware file* you need.
 It carries the extension *.bin*: